What to Know About the Suspected Gas Explosions in Massachusetts

 Was anyone injured in the house explosions near Boston?

-At least 4 people, including a firefighter were injured by the fires, according to the Associated Press.
+At least six people, including a firefighter, were injured by the fires, according to the Associated Press.

 The victims were taken to Lawrence General hospital and were treated for fire-related injuries, though their conditions were not immediately known.